 We haven’t done much – okay, we haven’t done any – grilling yet this year.
-It has rained so much that it just hasn’t been possible.
-Being ever hopeful that the sun is coming, I’m going to get our BBQ ready now.
+It had rained so much that it just hasn’t been possible.
+BUT this past weekend was glorious so, I’m going to get our BBQ ready now.
 Bring on the grilled foods!

 How to Get Your BBQ Ready for Summer